Teclistamab: History

 Teclistamab-cqyv was evaluated in MajesTEC-1 (NCT03145181; NCT04557098), a single-arm, multi-cohort, open-label, multi-center study.
 The efficacy population consisted of 110 participants who had previously received at least three prior therapies, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody, and had not received prior BCMA-targeted therapy.

 The application for teclistamab was granted orphan drug, priority review, and breakthrough therapy designations.

 Society and culture

 Legal status

-On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Tecvayli, intended for treatment of adult patients with relapsed and refractory multiple myeloma, who have received at least three prior therapies.
+In July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Tecvayli, intended for treatment of adult patients with relapsed and refractory multiple myeloma, who have received at least three prior therapies.
 Tecvayli was reviewed under EMA's accelerated assessment program.
 The applicant for this medicinal product is Janssen-Cilag International N.V.
-Teclistamab was approved for medical use in the European Union in August 2022.
+Teclistamab was authorized for medical use in the European Union in August 2022.

 Names

-Teclistamab is the international nonproprietary name (INN).
+Teclistamab is the international nonproprietary name and owned by Genmab A/S (INN).